 I have wet the yellow and blue corner areas with thinned clear medium and misted them with enamel spray.
 Misted water will break up the surface giving me a mottled, fairly subtle surface:

 Here she is finished or nearly so.
 It is a high-resolution image, so click and zoom folks:

 Thanks to Heather for taking many of the pix, making lunch, keeping me hydrated, and being an all ’round good sport.
-Thank you to Studio One assistant Carley and studio assistant-in-training Cody (or Little Man) for their steadfast companionship.
+Thank you to Studio One assistant Carley and studio assistant-in-training Cody (Little Dude) for their steadfast canine companionship.
 CC